intermine/im-docs/docs/database/data-sources/library/index.md

 title: Data Source Library Overview
 ---

 This page lists the current sources available for use in InterMine.
-All the sources here are found as ready-to-use JARs in the central repository, [JCenter](https://jcenter.bintray.com/org/intermine/).
+All the sources here are found as ready-to-use JARs in the central repository, [Maven Central](https://repo1.maven.org/maven2/org/intermine).

 You can also add your own sources to load custom file formats, see [Writing your own data source](../custom/index.md) for more information.
 In addition, the [Tutorial](../../../get-started/tutorial/index.md) contains detailed steps on creating sources for a variety of different data formats.